 The batter comes together very quickly and can be made entirely by hand.
 You’ll whisk together the melted and cooled butter with the sugars, then in go the egg, egg yolk and vanilla extract.
 You want to whisk until you no longer see pools of butter in the mixture.
 Then carefully stir in the flour and salt until combined.
-Last but not least, in go the white chocolate chips to up the deliciousness factor.
-But you could totally leave them out, or even stir in ½ cup sprinkles for a funfetti Golden Oreo blondie.
+Last but not least, in go the white chocolate chips.
+You could totally leave the chocolate chips out, or even stir in ½ cup sprinkles for a funfetti Golden Oreo blondie.
 I just recommend using jimmies (the cylinder-shaped ones) as opposed to nonpareils (the little round balls aka ‘100s of 1000s’) because they tend to bleed less color.

 Then to assemble your blondies, you’ll spoon about ½ of the batter into the bottom of a lined 8×8 inch pan.
 Then add a layer of Golden Oreos (you’ll need 4 rows of 4 cookies) and lightly press them down.
 Then spoon the remaining batter over top, and spread it down.

 Pro Tip: When lining the pan, always leave an overhang around the edges.
 This way, once the bars have fully cooled, you can lift them out of the pan and slice on a cutting board.
 When using parchment paper for brownies and bars, lightly spray the bottom of the pan, then place the parchment paper down.
 This helps “glue” the parchment paper to the pan so that it doesn’t move around as you spread the blondie batter down.
 Note that you aren’t greasing the parchment paper, but you’re greasing the between the pan and the paper.
 Of course, you could also simply grease the pan.

 I’m obsessed with these Golden Oreo blondies because of the delicious buttery flavor, Oreos inside, and tons of white chocolate.
 And when you love the texture of brownies, but don’t feel like chocolate -they’re the perfect recipe.